 There are two parts to Topical Talk:

-- We publish free, weekly classroom resources for students aged 9+ designed by our team of experienced teachers working with journalists and fact-checkers at The Economist.
+- We publish free classroom resources for students aged 10+ designed by our team of experienced teachers working with journalists and fact-checkers at The Economist

-- We put on biannual seven-week global discussions between schools and leading topic experts on the top news stories and issues of our time.
-These are called Topical Talk festivals.
+- We put on ten-week global discussions between schools and leading topic experts on the top news stories and issues of our time.
+These are called Topical Talk Festivals

 Free teaching resources for weekly classroom discussions about the news.

-Headlines cover a different news story each week and Projects explore a news issue in depth over six lessons as part of a Topical Talk Prize.
+Headlines cover a different news story each week and Special Editions explore a news issue in depth over six lessons as part of a Topical Talk Prize.

 The Economist Educational Foundation (that's us!) is an independent charity that was set up from inside The Economist newspaper.
 We combine 175 years of journalistic expertise with deep educational know-how and a decade of experience fostering high-quality topical discussions in schools.